Grade Level: 6 (6-7)

 For the teacher, the following is a detailed explanation of what happens in the video: The MythBusters put electricity into the water heater.
 That electricity is transferred to thermal energy by the heating element.
 Thermal energy builds up in the water heater (potential energy), causing an increase in the temperature of the water and an increase in the pressure inside the water heater.
 The MythBusters disabled the safety valve that prevents a normal water heater from building up too much pressure.
 The boiling temperature of water increases as pressure goes up.
 At atmospheric pressure (14.7 psi), water boils at 100 °C, but at 332 psi, the maximum pressure shown in the video, water remains liquid up to 219 °C. When the water heater bursts and the pressure drops suddenly from 332 psi to 14.7 psi, the water is 119 °C above its boiling point.
 The superheated water boils suddenly and violently as much of the water is converted to steam.
 The steam expands out from the water heater (kinetic energy), sending the water heater and pieces of the surrounding shack flying (also kinetic energy).
 It also creates a loud noise; sound is another form of energy.

-(Slide 2) Introduce an age-appropriate definition of energy: the ability to make things happen.
-Motion, heat, light and sound are clues that energy is present.
-Using the examples (click to make the next image show up), ask students which of the five pictured items have energy and why they think so.
+(Slide 2) Using the examples shown ask students which of the five pictured items have energy and why they think so.

 - Apples: Food must have energy, since we get energy from eating it.